MS 9030

 Canberra Grammar School sermons (1948-58) are located in Series 4.

 Also included in the series are typescripts of lunch time lectures at St Mark's Library given by Sir Mark Oliphant, Sir John Crawford, Professor A.G.
 Ogston and Professor H. Rigby (1964); ABC Guest of Honour talks by John McIntyre, Meredith Thring, and Joel Hurstfield (1970-74); 'The Christian way of life' by E.H.
 Burgmann, addresses on 'The Bible and the Christian man' by Angelo O'Hagan; 3 lectures on 'Anglicanism in Australian life' by Kenneth Henderson.
-(1 folder)

-SERIES 3.
+Series 3.
 Australian Student Christian Movement (ASCM), 1941-74

 David Garnsey had a lifelong interest in the ASCM at both local and national levels.